Why did you name it Scorpio?

 Make sure the USB-C cable in use is USB3.
 USB2 cables do not have all the needed conductors and will greatly reduce transfer speeds.

-Can I record to an external drive?
+Can I record to an external drive or USB storage device?

 The Scorpio can record to the internal SSD, SD 1, and SD 2 simultaneously.
+USB Storage devices are not supported.

 Can I use my XL-DVDRAM?